 - No such agency shall be licensed under a name which is likely to lead a person of average intelligence to believe that the agency is an insurer, an agency of any government, or a club, fraternity, association, or social or military organization, or which is otherwise deceptive or misleading.
 Foreign corporations, limited partnerships and other entities are required by law to be registered with the South Carolina Secretary of State's Office.
 Contact the Secretary of State's Office by calling 803-734-2158.

 - Only one license is required for each agency and a separate license is not required for branch office locations unless the agency has more than one federal employer identification number (FEIN) number.

 Any changes made within the agency that differ from the information on the initial agency application (i.e., name change, change in ownership, licensed producer, etc.) must be submitted in writing to the South Carolina Department of Insurance.

 S.C.
 Code Section 38-43-107 requires agency owners to notify the Department within 30 days of any address change.
-Agencies can update their address online.
+Agencies can update their address online at NIPR.
 Failure to keep a current agency address will result in administrative penalties being assessed against the agency.

 Steps to Obtain an Agency License

 The agency must have at least one South Carolina licensed producer.
 Only then can the agency submit the following documentation to the South Carolina Department of Insurance: